homeservicewhiz/homeservicewhiz/src/pages/about.md

       - title: Job
         subtitle: >-
-          Our pros can help pick-up the material required for the job or they can start the work while you arrange the materials
+          Our pros can help pick-up the material required for the job or they can start the work while you arrange the materials required.
         content: >-
           ## Lorem ipsum